ICAR AIEEA 2025 Syllabus - Download Latest ICAR AIEEA Syllabus for All Subjects

 ICAR AIEEA Syllabus 2025

-ICAR AIEEA 2025 syllabus will be released by the National Testing Agency on its official website along with the information brochure for the PG courses.
+ICAR AIEEA 2025 syllabus for the PG and Ph.D course has been released by ICAR on its official website along with the information brochure for the PG courses.
 For the UG courses, the admission is based on CUET UG exam therefore the syllabus aligns with the UG syllabus of CUET.
 The ICAR UG syllabus 2025 primarily covers subjects such as Physics, Chemistry, Biology/Mathematics/Agriculture, depending on the stream selected by the candidate.
 However, the ICAR PG syllabus 2025 is more specialized and based on the specific discipline chosen, encompassing detailed topics from agricultural sciences, horticulture, animal sciences, fisheries, and more.
 A clear understanding of the ICAR AIEEA syllabus helps candidates prepare strategically, manage time effectively, and increase their chances of securing admission into top agricultural universities in the country.

 ICAR UG Syllabus 2025 - PDF Download